gaurav-11018/ReMIX-Chain/README.md

 - **Governance (Governance.sol)**: `0x2365F50067E612dCb1dc2BFb9b9172DacfA7999D` - This contract implements a decentralized governance system that allows users to participate in platform-related decisions.
 It fosters community engagement and ensures the platform remains user-centric.

 These contracts are responsible for managing the various aspects of the platform, such as token transactions, NFT creation, voting, remix competitions, marketplace, and governance.

+## Usage
+After setting up the project, you can interact with the RemixChain platform by hosting contests, participating in contests, and listing NFTs for sale.
+For more detailed usage instructions, please refer to the demo video provided in the repository.

+## Contributing
+We welcome contributions from the community to help make RemixChain even better.
+If you're interested in contributing, please follow these steps:

+1.Fork the project
+2. Create your feature branch (git checkout -b feature/AmazingFeature) 3.Commit your changes (git commit -m 'Add some AmazingFeature') 4.Push to the branch (git push origin feature/AmazingFeature) 5.Open a pull request

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.